dotnet/runtime/docs/design/mono/mobile-runtimeconfig-json.md

 The runtime assumes that the properties passed via `monovm_initialize` and `monovm_runtimeconfig_initialize` will be different.
 To ensure this, the provided MSBuild task will be passed a list of property names that the embedder promises it will pass to `monovm_initialize`.
 The MSBuild task will check that `runtimeconfig.json` does not set any of those same properties.
 If there is a duplicate, error out.

-We take everything and pass all the properties to the managed AppContext.
-For the well-known standard properties the mono runtime will read and use the ones it cares about.
+All properties set in either the `runtimeconfig.json` or set via `monovm_initialize` will be propagated to the managed `AppContext`.
+Mono will also check for properties it supports in the runtime itself and make use of them as appropriate.

 ## Design Details